alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 ### How to run RabbitMQ

-By far the easiest and most portable way to run RabbitMQ is to use official docker container with the management console started:
+By far the easiest and most portable way to run RabbitMQ is to use the official docker container with the management console started:

 `docker run -d --rm --hostname my-rabbit -p 4369:4369 -p 15671-15672:15671-15672 -p 5672:5672 --name my_rabbit_mq rabbitmq:3-management`